programminghistorian/ph-submissions/en/lessons/finding-places-world-historical-gazetteer.md

 ```
 13 14 Grjasowez
 ```
 The Matcher will find tokens that match the patterns that we’ve given it.
 Note that we’ve changed the place names to be written in all lower case letters so that the search will be case-insensitive.
-Use “ORTH” instead of ”LOWER” if you want case-sensitive search.
+Use “ORTH” instead of ”LOWER” if you want to perform a case-sensitive search.
 Note that we retrieve a list including exact matches as well as the start and end indexes of the matched spans or tokens.
 With Matchers, we are able to search for combinations of more than one word such as “New York City” or “Steamboat Springs.”
 This is really important because you might have “York”, “New York” and “New York City” in your places list.

 If you’ve ever worked with [regular expressions](https://programminghistorian.org/en/lessons/understanding-regular-expressions), some of this may feel familiar.
 However, rather than matching on sequences of characters, here we’re matching token patterns that can also include parts of speech and other linguistic attributes of a text.
 As an example, let's also match on “Camp 150” (which is “Lager 150” in German).
 We’ll add a new pattern that will identify a match whenever we have “Lager” followed by a number.